-RATJPA is a 100% Indigenous-owned NDIS service provider
+RATJPA is a 100% Indigenous-owned disability service provider

-Our focus lies in supporting all Indigenous NDIS-funded participants with a culturally safe approach tailored to their individual needs
+Our focus lies in supporting Indigenous children and young adults with Autism/ADHD and other neurological disorders navigate their lives using a culturally safe holistic approach tailored to their individual needs.

 Culturally Empowered Support